michelleguo87/Final-Project-Binary-Search-Algorithm/README.md

 AI Use Disclosure:
 * I used ChatGPT throughout the project to help with my code writing process.
 Here is a general summary of what I used it for.
 * I used ChatGPT to learn how to use the gradio components better, specifically I would ask ChatGPT for examples of how to implement html into the app because the gradio documentation often lacked examples.
-* I specifically asked ChatGPT how buttons, button events, and streaming works
+* I specifically asked ChatGPT how buttons, button events, html and streaming works
+* Asked ChatGPT how to account for different background colors, while allowing the code to adapt accordingly
 * There were times where the code would lead to an error related to gradio and I was unsure of what was causing that error.
 So I input into ChatGPT the specific error, like a streaming error and adjusted my code accordingly.
 * There was also an error where the run function was not returning enough outputs, but I was not sure how outputs were counted within the blocks, so I asked ChatGPT to explain what that error really meant.
 * From ChatGPT, I learned a lot about how Gradio can sometimes function very differently from normal python code.
 For exmaple, the arguments that have to go into the button click event, have to be gradio components, or the program will not work